modelix/modelix/manual-tests/module_based_usecases.md

 You should see now a transient module named "MyExampleSolution" with a model inside it called "MyExampleSolution.aModel".
 It should contain two classes.

 Open the two classes and verify they do not contain errors.
+Only one error is expected: the error regarding the missing import of JDK (module dependencies are not yet supported).

+Open class "MyClass" and modify the name to "MyClassFoo".
+Verify that this is reported on the Cloud server.

+In the cloud view modify the name of the class to "MyClassBar".
+Verify that this reported in the editor.

+Add a field in MyClass: "private boolean newField;".
+Verify that this is reported on the Cloud server.

+Add a field from the Cloud view, with name "anotherField".
+Verify that a line "*package* <no type> anotherField;" is added at the end of the class.

 ### Clean up